 One of those avenues available to connect salespeople with buyers are social networks.
 We used to engage customers face-to-face, but now we work from home or also known as a remote selling rep. The challenge is building a relationship when often times you cannot see your customer face-to-face.
 When you do meet with a client, you may not be meeting them in their office rather in a borrowed conference room or a local coffee shop.

-So, we miss the personal interaction that allows a relationship to develop.
+So, in this virtual selling environment, we miss the personal interaction that allows a relationship to develop.
 This is where social media comes in to fill the gaps and facilitate a personal connection that helps our buyers.
 Helping in turn, leads to building trust, building trust leads to opportunity and revenue.
 In fact, one of the areas I teach in our social selling training program is the importance and significance of humanizing the connection experience.
 There is a specific art to it and it requires that salespeople learn to be vulnerable and stand out from their competition.
 I’m continually sharing valuable tips and insights in the Vengreso newsletter.#Socialmedia helps #sales people to humanize the connection experience. #SocialSelling @M_3jrClick To Tweet

 A: I see two big challenges.
 First, sales professionals think social selling is using LinkedIn to do research —wrong!
 That is only one of the five major pillars that is part of social selling.
 B2B social selling through Twitter and YouTube or social video is as important as LinkedIn.